dibakash/IITM-PDSA/week_2/lecture_2.md

 <!-- Notes maintained by: Dibakash Baruah -->

-How do we compare functions with respect to orders of magnitude
+How do we compare functions concerning orders of magnitude?

-In order to compare one function against another function we have a notion called the upper bound.
+To compare one function against another function we have a notion called the upper bound.

 ---